Silent Night, Deadly Night 5: The Toy Maker

 Silent Night, Deadly Night 5: The Toy Maker (also known simply as The Toy Maker) is a 1991 American science fiction horror film directed by Martin Kitrosser and stars Mickey Rooney, who had previously condemned the original film.
 It is the fifth film in the Silent Night, Deadly Night film series.
-Additionally, Neith Hunter, Clint Howard and Conan Yuzna, who played Kim, Ricky and Lonnie in the previous film, make cameo appearances.
+Additionally, Neith Hunter, Clint Howard and Conan Yuzna, who played Kim Levitt, Ricky Baker and Lonnie in the previous film, make cameo appearances.

 Plot

 Late one night in December, a young boy named Derek Quinn finds a Christmas present addressed to him on the porch.
 His father Tom opens the gift and finds a musical orb shaped like Santa Claus; he activates it, causing it to strangle him with retractable cords.
 As Tom struggles, he slips and falls onto a fireplace poker, his impaled body being found by his wife Sarah a few moments later.

 Two weeks later, Sarah takes Derek, who has been mute since his father's death, to a toy store owned by the elderly Joe Petto, a World War II veteran, and his odd son Pino, not realizing Noah Adams, a recently discharged fellow soldier, has followed them.
 After Derek rejects all the toys shown to him, Derek and his mother leave, prompting Joe to angrily yell at Pino, blaming him for the store's recent failures.
 While running from his father, Pino bumps into Noah, who buys some toys before leaving.
 At his home, Noah begins taking apart the toys to inspect their mechanics when he is confronted by his landlord Harold.
 Late paying rent, Noah gives Harold a Larry the Larvae toy in exchange for a one-day extension.
 While driving home, Harold is killed when Larry the Larvae crawls into his mouth and bursts out his eye.

 The next day, Derek finds another gift on his porch before his mother takes him to a mall Santa (portrayed by Noah, who had taken his friend's shift) Meanwhile, Pino sneaks into their house, but when Sarah and Derek get home early (due to Noah's odd behavior), Pino flees.
 Sarah confronts Joe about Pino's intrusion, and later decides to let Derek open the present dropped off earlier, but Derek refuses.